leanprover-community/mathlib3/docs/contribute/naming.md

 ### Dots ###

-Dots are used for namespaces, and also automatically generated names like recursors, eliminators, structure projections.
+Dots are used for namespaces, and also for automatically generated names like recursors, eliminators and structure projections.
 They can also be introduced manually, for example, where projector notation is useful.
-Thus they are used in all the following situations.
+Thus they are used in all of the following situations.

 Intro, elim, and destruct rules for logical connectives, whether they are automatically generated or not: